Gtxripmxt/settings-on-pause-menu/about.md

-# Template Mod
+# Settings On Pause Mod

-Edit about.md to change this
+This mod adds a button to the pause menu that opens the settings menu, without having to exit the level.
+If any crashes are ocoured because of this mod dm me on discord: